 All OUSs that do not fail QA2 (see Sect.
 6.3) will be made available to the PI, and any ALMA users delegated by the PI (see Sect.
 4.1).
-These data are subject to a 12 month proprietary period that begins when the ARC sends an email notification to the PI that the data are available.
-Under no circumstances will a waiving of proprietary period be considered during the proposal review process for proposals submitted to the regular observing cycle (Section 5.1).
-For DDT Projects, this proprietary period is reduced to 6 months.
+These data are subject to a 12-month proprietary period that begins when the ARC sends an email notification to the PI that the data are available.
+For DDT Projects, this proprietary period is 6 months.
 The ALMA Director may exceptionally grant a different proprietary period.

 Successful proposers will have exclusive access to their project's observational data for the proprietary period, after which the data will become publicly accessible.
+Pls may be contacted by their supporting ARCs to answer questions helping ALMA to provide better data and support in the future.